eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - **Name:** Noahark - governance / incentive system
 - **Brief Description:** Noah Swap provides liquidity mining, NOAH equity certification, liquidity incentive distribution voting, NOAH unlocking, bribery, equity bonus and statistics, and multiple modules will jointly create a brand new Noah Finance.
-- **Relationship to EOSIO:** For EOS EVM users' Noah Swap liquidity mining, NOAH equity proof, liquidity incentive distribution voting, esNOAH unlocking, bribery, equity bonus and data statistics, multiple modules will jointly create a brand new Noah Finance, bringing users Better service and a richer ecology for EOS EVM.
+- **Relationship to EOSIO:** For EOS EVM users' Noah Swap liquidity mining, NOAH equity proof, liquidity incentive distribution voting, NOAH unlocking, bribery, equity bonus and data statistics, multiple modules will jointly create a brand new Noah Finance, bringing users Better service and a richer ecology for EOS EVM.
 .
 The code is open source and anyone can refer to it.
 - **Reason for Interest:** It provides powerful functions for community needs and more yields serving EOS EVM users.
 It will brings huge TVL to EOS EVM and returns to investors and users